sruthi1251993/MobileSearch/README.md

 # MobileSearch
 Prerequisites
-Java 1.8 should be installed
+Java 1.8 should be installed<br>
 Maven should be insatlled

 How to run:<br>
-Run via IDE -> Run "MVN CLEAN INSTALL"
+Run via IDE -> Run "MVN CLEAN INSTALL"<br>
-Go to Main Class - IphoneSearch and run or
+Go to Main Class - IphoneSearch and run<br>
+or<br>
-Run via command line
+Run via command line<br>
-Go to Root Directory i.e FlipkartSearchMobile folder where POM.xml exists RUN MVN CLEAN INSTALL
+Go to Root Directory i.e FlipkartSearchMobile folder where POM.xml exists<br>
+RUN MVN CLEAN INSTALL<br>
-CD target(navigate to target folder) run the jar with following commands and pass broswer details java -jar FlipkartMobileSearch-1.0-SNAPSHOT-jar-with-dependencies.jar <browserName>
+CD target(navigate to target folder) run the jar with following commands and pass broswer details<br>
+java -jar FlipkartMobileSearch-1.0-SNAPSHOT-jar-with-dependencies.jar <browserName><br>
-Broswer name can be "CHROME"/"SAFARI"/"FIREFOX"
+Broswer name can be "CHROME"/"SAFARI"/"FIREFOX"<br>
-By default it took Chrome broswer
+By default it took Chrome broswer<br>